 Jay has been a guest speaker across Ontario where he has been actively involved in speaking at high schools, colleges, workplaces, public events and continuing legal education programs.
-For the last four years Jay has been leading and facilitating continuing legal education programs for the Sudbury Colloquium in both the Civil Litigation program and Family Law program.
+For many years, Jay led and facilitated continuing legal education programs for the Sudbury Colloquium in both the Civil Litigation program and Family Law program.
 Jay has also been a past speaker in the Advocacy and Family sections at the Sudbury Colloquium.

 Continuing Legal Education is a priority at Meunier Carrier Lawyers, which ensures that the lawyers and staff partake in continuing legal education programs throughout the year and are provided with ongoing in-house training.
 Keeping current is a positive tool that benefits clients and is an essential component of the firm’s commitment to providing legal services competently and ethically.

-Jay has been attending the Ontario Trial Lawyers Association Spring and Fall educational conferences for the last 20 years and for the last 10 years The Advocates’ Society Trick of the Trade conference which addresses updates on tort law, litigation and current challenges for both plaintiff and defence lawyers.
+Jay has been attending the Ontario Trial Lawyers Association Spring and Fall educational conferences since 1998 and since 2007, The Advocates’ Society Trick of the Trade conference which addresses updates on tort law, litigation and current challenges for both plaintiff and defence lawyers.

 - B.A.
 (Hons.) – Laurentian University, 1990